rafaeldelboni/squint-threejs-rapier-recast/README.md

-# cljs-threejs-rapier-recast
+# squint-threejs-rapier-recast

-A focused exploration of the integration between ClojureScript, Three.js, Rapier physics engine and the Recast navmesh generation and navigation.
+A focused exploration of the integration between Squint, Three.js, Rapier physics engine and the Recast navmesh generation and navigation.

 > **Note:** The code within this repository is part of an initial exploration and may not reflect production-ready quality or best practices.

 ## Workflow

-The primary objective of this repository is to evaluate the ergonomics and efficiency of a workflow that utilizes Blender for scene design and ClojureScript for implementing the main application logic, with the goal of achieving a game engine-like development experience.
+The primary objective of this repository is to evaluate the ergonomics and efficiency of a workflow that utilizes Blender for scene design and Squint for implementing the main application logic, with the goal of achieving a game engine-like development experience.

 ### Blender